rust-lang/rust/doc/rust.md

 determines the type of the resulting value. `{a: u8, b: u8}` and `{b: u8, a: u8}` are two different fields.

-A record expression can be ended with the word `with` followed by an expression to denote a functional update.
-The expression following `with` (the base) be of a record type that includes at least all the fields mentioned in the record expression.
+A record expression can terminate with the word `with` followed by an expression to denote a functional update.
+The expression following `with` (the base) must be of a record type that includes at least all the fields mentioned in the record expression.
 A new record will be created, of the same type as the base expression, with the given values for the fields that were explicitly specified, and the values